 Click on the PayPal button and you’ll get an email confirmation and instructions within two business days giving you everything you need to get started with the course.

-To participate in our live online sessions you will need:
+To participate in our digital courses you will need:

 - A mind like a sponge!